andreas-mausch/andreas-mausch.github.io/posts/2024-10-02-nitrokey-3c-nfc/index.md

 No matter how secure that process might be, I don't like the idea to share a private key over the internet.

+Update: New ChatGPT explanation:

+> All passkeys are residential credentials, but not all residential credentials are passkeys.
+> The key distinction is that passkeys are synced and consumer-friendly,
+> while traditional resident credentials are local-only
+> and more typical in enterprise or security-conscious contexts.

 ## WebAuthn: Resident vs. non-resident (a.k.a Discoverable credentials)

 In both cases, the private key stays on the Nitrokey.